Distributionally Robust Airport Ground Holding Problem under Wasserstein Ambiguity Sets: Introduction

+Despite these advances, a key practical vulnerability remains: stochastic GHPs rely on a probabilistic model of future airport capacities, typically derived from weather forecasts, runway configuration predictions, and historical data.
+Forecast uncertainty, model estimation error, incomplete information available in operational decision support systems, and climate-driven nonstationarity can all lead to \emph{distribution shift}, i.e., realized capacity trajectories that deviate systematically from the assumed scenario probabilities \citep{c19,c20,c4}.
+When the assumed distribution is misspecified, a policy optimized for the nominal distribution can perform poorly out of sample, especially under rare but operationally consequential capacity shortfalls.
+This motivates an \emph{uncertainty-of-uncertainties} perspective: even the estimated capacity distribution is itself uncertain and may change over time, so robust decision support should hedge not only against capacity realizations but also against errors in the distributional inputs.

-The goal of this paper is to deal with the uncertainty-of-uncertainties challenges discussed above, formulating and solving a stochastic GHP that is \emph{robust} to inaccuracies in the probabilistic airport capacity scenarios.
-Specifically, we propose an approach to formulating and solving the GHP via \emph{distributionally robust optimization (DRO)}.
-In the following sections, we first consider the reformulation of the SAGHP via DRO to illustrate the problem, before extending to the multi-airport case.
-We conduct several numerical experiments to demonstrate the out-of-sample performance of dr-SAGHP and dr-MAGHP compared with ground holding policies derived from the analogous d-SAGHP, d-MAGHP, s-SAGHP, and s-MAGHP.
+The goal of this paper is to address these uncertainty-of-uncertainties challenges by formulating and solving a stochastic GHP that is \emph{distributionally robust} to inaccuracies in the probabilistic airport capacity scenarios.
+Specifically, we propose a \emph{distributionally robust optimization (DRO)} approach that protects against plausible distributional perturbations around an empirical capacity distribution, thereby producing ground holding policies with improved reliability under distribution shift.